nlenno1/nick-lennon-drummer-ms1/README.md

     - Description of drum lesson services
     - Drum lesson example video with accompanying PDF download
     - Call to action to get in contact in regards to lessons and project enquires
-    - Links to social media accounts
     - Mailing list sign up form
+    - Provides contact information

 **Functionality Requirements**

     - Easy navigation to the required information
     - Quick loading of the website
+    - Links to:
+        - external websites for ticket sales and to purchase music
+        - social media accounts
-    - Links to external websites (including ticket sales, youtube for other videos and soundcloud/spotify to listen to music)
+        - media sites (youtube for other videos and soundcloud/spotify to listen to music))
-    - Provides contact information
     - Mailing list sign up form
+    - Links to social media accounts

 [Back to top](#nick-lennon---drummer)